Table of Contents

 What’s even worse is the fact that those days are not too far.
 To be precise, as many as 21 Indian cities will have no groundwater by 2020.
 Just in case you are feeling relieved that your city is not there in the list, don’t be.
 You might face the same fate just a little later.

 According to the report India needs “urgent and improved” management of water resources.
-Failure to come up with an efficient plan might wreck havoc.
+Failure to come up with an efficient plan might wreak havoc.

 Nearly 600 million Indians are facing water scarcity as more than 40% of the annually available surface water is used every year.
 The number of people dying due to inadequate access to clean drinking water is alarming.
 Going forward, the situation will only magnify due to the high demands of a rapidly growing population.
 A report by the ‘Composite Water Management Index’(CWMI)’ predicts that by 2050, India’s demand for water will exceed the supply.